(See also Overview of Congenital Cardiovascular Anomalies.)

-Tet spells are sudden episodes of profound cyanosis and hypoxia that may be triggered by a fall in oxygen saturation (eg, during crying, defecating), decreased systemic vascular resistance (eg, during playing, kicking legs), or sudden tachycardia or hypovolemia.
+Hypercyanotic spells are sudden episodes of profound cyanosis and hypoxia that may be triggered by a fall in oxygen saturation (eg, during crying, defecating), decreased systemic vascular resistance (eg, during playing, kicking legs), or sudden tachycardia or hypovolemia.
 The murmur diminishes or disappears during a spell.

 Give neonates with severe cyanosis an infusion of prostaglandin E1 to open the ductus arteriosus.

-Place infants with tet spells in the knee-chest position and give oxygen; sometimes, opioids (morphine or fentanyl), volume expansion, sodium bicarbonate, beta-blockers (propranolol or esmolol), or phenylephrine may help.
+Place infants with hypercyanotic spells in the knee-chest position and give oxygen; sometimes, opioids (morphine or fentanyl), volume expansion, sodium bicarbonate, beta-blockers (propranolol or esmolol), or phenylephrine may help.

-Repair surgically at 3 to 6 mo or earlier if symptoms are severe.
+Repair surgically at 2 to 6 months or earlier if symptoms are severe.